Type 052 destroyer: Programme

 The Type 052 was the first PLAN warship where the CDS was designed before the ship.
 The CDS, possible the ZKJ-6 based on the Italian IPN-10 or IPN-20, began development in 1983 and underwent land-based testing in December 1986.
 Two ships were ordered in 1985, but delayed by export orders to Thailand.
 The first, Harbin, was laid down in November 1990 and commissioned in July 1994.
 Qingdao was commissioned in March 1996.

 In 2003, Harbin was refitted with a low radar profile 100mm gun turret in 2003; Qingdao followed in 2005.

 A major refit began in 2010 for Harbin and Qingdao in 2011 which included changes to sensors and weapons, gas turbine replacement, and some hull work.

 Design

 Machinery

 The ships were completed with different gas turbines due to the embargo; Harbin with two General Electric LM2500s from the United States, and Qingdao with two Zorya-Mashproekt DA80s from Ukraine.

 Sensors

 The original sensors included the Type 518 air search radar, the Type 362 search radar, and the French DUBV-43 variable depth sonar.
 These were replaced during the 2010 refit with the Type 517 radar, the Type 362 radar, and a linear towed array sonar respectively.

 Weapons

-The ships are armed with an octuple HQ-7/Crotale launcher, and a total of 32 missiles.
+The ships were armed with an octuple HQ-7/Crotale launcher, and a total of 32 missiles.
 France agreed to sell the missile systems in 1986, and they were delivered after October 1990.

 Four Type 76A twin 37 mm guns were installed at construction.
 They were removed during 2010 refit, and the aft pair replaced by a pair of Type 730 CIWS.